ShamariFeaster/structureJS/README.md

 structureJS has some lightweight features that let you write self documenting code.
 When you define a module you can pass the module a `configuration` object contains important data to bootstrap the module as well as semantic data.

+Instead of a `name` string like in **file1.js**, we pass this module an object.
+Notice we define a module `type`.
+This `type` is purely semantic.
+It should describe the modules high-level function.
+For example is it a service?
+Or a singleton?
+Or a class?

 **Module1.js**
 ```javascript
 structureJS.module({name: 'module1', type : 'class'}, function(require){